Welcome

 Brazilian Mummy in Australia/ Blogger

-Brazilian mummy embrancing motherhood and lifestyle in Australia.Sharing my journey stories, tips, and inspirations as a blogger.
-I moved here in 2013 since then I ‘ve been experiecing beautiful new beginnings abroad.
+Brazilian mummy embracing motherhood and lifestyle in Australia.
+Sharing my journey, stories, tips, and inspirations as a blogger.
+I moved here in 2013, and ever since then I’ve been experiencing beautiful new beginnings abroad.

 As Featured in

-My Diary Uptades
+My Diary Updates

 Staying Strong in Pregnancy-Fitness Journey